jandelgado/rabtap/README.md

 ## JSON message format

-When using the `--json` option, messages are print/read as a stream of JSON messages in the following format:
+When using the `--format json` option, messages are print/read as a stream of JSON messages in the following format:

 ```json